Practice bipartite projections

 Introduction

-In this lesson, you’ll work with the Movies dataset to create various bipartite projections and run node similarity on them—the same algorithm you used in the previous lesson.
+In this lesson, you’ll work with the Movies dataset to create various labelled bipartite projections and run Node Similarity on them—an algorithm specifically designed to work with bipartite structures.

 By the end of this lesson, you will be able to: